Property404/hdbf/README.md

 `-` - decrement value of current cell
 `>` - shift positively along current vector
 `<` - shift negatively along current vector
-`^` - switch to a vector parallel to the next dimensional axis, that passes through the current cell
+`^` - switch to a vector, parallel to the next dimensional axis, that passes through the current cell
-`V` - switch to a vector parallel to the previous dimension axis, that passes through the current cell
+`V` - switch to a vector, parallel to the previous dimension axis, that passes through the current cell
 `.` - print out contents of current cell
-`,` - input from STDIN
+`,` - replace contents of current cell with input from STDIN
-`[` - skip to matching `]` if cell values zero
+`[` - skip past matching `]` if current cell values zero
 `]` - return to matching `[`

 Debug Commands (enabled with `-d`):